 Outline the task and get students excited about the possibilities by showing them examples of other projects (even when they are a different topic they can be inspiring).
 Discuss the criteria and requirements for the task and give students information about where to find information.
 Set out a timeline and then allow students to work.

 During the Project

 We check in with students using a checklist of class names to make sure we check in with everyone.
 When a few students are struggling with a similar part of the task, we sometimes pull them together into a small group session where they can talk out the issues and get a bit of help from their peers or us.
 We give quality feedback to students during their project so they can change things as they go.

 What If You Don’t Have Time to Create the Projects for Students to Do?

-These are some of our most popular projects for social studies.
+These are some of our most popular projects.

 Our students LOVE this one-especially if they love creating things with Lego or with Minecraft.

 Have students research different shelters and their purposes by different groups of Indigenous People of Canada.
 This package includes everything you need to get students started researching a specific shelter used as a home, for hunting for shelter when away from home.
 You will need to collect materials students can use to research, but everything else is included such as checklists, planning pages and rubrics.

 Science and social studies are subjects that lends themselves naturally to project based learning.
 These projects come with many choices to allow students to research and present their learning.
 Projects are balanced throughout the school year so there is only one project going on at a time, but occasionally they overlap depending on the length.
 Quite often it’s our presentations that are wrapping up just as we get going on different projects.
 Sometimes one group of students is ready to move on while another group needs a little more time-it happens.
 None of our students are ever working on the same thing at the same time, but that’s a whole other post.

 Shape and Space Arcade